Matt Sigelman is President of the Burning Glass Institute, Chairman of Lightcast, and a Visiting Fellow at the Harvard Kennedy School.

 Matt is also Founder of the Main Line Classical Academy, an elementary school bringing the classical liberal arts curriculum and rigorous study in math and science to the kindergarten level on up and dedicated to the idea that children are never too young to learn great things.

 He writes widely on the job market and is consulted frequently by public officials and the global media.
 His work has been published in the Harvard Business Review, the Wall Street Journal, the Hechinger Report, the Chronicle of Higher Education, the Chicago Tribune, Inside Higher Education, and The Hill.
-Matt holds an AB from Princeton University, an MBA from Harvard University, and is a Member of the Council on Foreign Relations.
+Matt holds an AB from Princeton University and an MBA from Harvard University and is a member of the Council on Foreign Relations.